 Can be created and set in scripts using

 Values persist in the browser's session storage until the browser tab is closed.

 The value is stored indefinitely in the brower's local storage.

 When creating or editing elements, you can save and build to your active library.
 This immediately saves your change to your library and executes a build.
 The status of the build is displayed.
 You can also create a new library from the Active Library drop down.

-If you used any of the following data elements in the past, you must create custom data element in Launch:
+If you used any of the following data elements in the past, you must create a custom data element in Launch: